 #7: Don’t Pay for a Master of Ceremony (MC)

 Ask an eloquent or smooth-talker friend to be the MC on your special day.

 #8: Rent a Wedding Gown Instead of Buying a New One

-- 5 Ways to Use Small Money to Organize a Fabulous Wedding
+- 5 Ways to Plan a Cheap But Fabulous Wedding

 - How to Plan a Low-Key Wedding in Nigeria

 - Simple Things to Do to Wow Guests When Planning a Small Wedding

 - How to Plan a Traditional and White Wedding Same Day (Checklist)